 1. Rubbing your hair

-Shampoo commercials and sensual movie scenes make disheveling your hair with shampoo and piling it atop your crown appealing, but it is actually detrimental to your strands.
+Shampoo commercials and sensual movie scenes make disheveling your hair with shampoo and piling it atop your crown appear to be appealing, but it is actually detrimental to your strands.
 Tousling your hair not only induces tangles but also further lifts the hair’s cuticle.
 Shampoo expands the cuticle in order for it to effectively cleanse, so you want to stroke the hair downward to encourage the cuticle to lay flat.
-When scrubbing your scalp the hold the ends of the hair taut with one hand and massage the scalp with the other hand.
-Remember to be gentle, as hair is too elastic and prone to break when wet.
+When scrubbing your scalp, the hold the ends of the hair taut with one hand and massage the scalp with the other hand.
+Remember to be gentle, as hair is elastic and prone to break when wet.

 Read more: Should You Detangle Wet or Dry?...It Depends

 2. Co-washing after clarifying

 Clarifying is a necessary and co-washing is optional.
 Clarifying is meant to thoroughly remove all product buildup, excess sebum, and debris from the outdoor elements.
 Co-washing is meant to refresh the hair with moisture while gently removing some buildup.
 Both are cleansing methods and should not be done subsequently.
 If you choose to clarify, then deep conditioning afterwards is important.
 If you want to co-wash, you do not have to follow up with a deep condition but you certainly can.